I’ve seen many coaches succeed, both specialists (have a niche) and generalists (no niche).

 We used the questions above to create a persona to target.

-After some good old brainstorming, we found these traits for the new persona to be:
+After some good old brainstorming, we found these traits for the new persona:

-- Is a well-educated professional, often having degrees after university.
+- she is a well-educated professional, often having post graduate degrees.

-- Is in the rural or sciences or research initiatives.
+- Works in rural, science, or research initiatives.

 - Struggles to say no and ends up overwhelmed, and unhappy.